MicrosoftDocs/ai-builder/ai-builder-docs/model-types.md

 ---
-title: AI models and business scenarios - AI Builder | Microsoft Docs
+title: AI models and business scenarios - AI Builder
 description: This topic provides an overview of how the AI model types that you can create in AI Builder relate to various business scenarios.
 author: phil-cmd
 contributors: